 In January 1970, a surveyor ramped a stake in the ground of the center wheel-shaped Rotonda West Community.
 A new and unique community was born.
 The builder finished the first seven model homes one year later.
 The fully furnished pool homes were priced from $22,000 to $36,000, excluding the lot.

-The standard lot size is about 80×120 and 9600 square feet, overlooking canals and lakes, golf courses, landscaped green belts, and nature preserves.
+The standard lot size is about 80×120 and 9600 square feet, overlooking canals, lakes, golf courses, landscaped green belts, and nature preserves.
 Lots on the main arteries of the Rotonda Blvd East, West, and North are deeper and have 16,000 sq. ft.

 The canals, quite a few of which can be used by small boats, were never designed to hook up to the Intracoastal waterway or Charlotte Harbor.
 However, residents didn’t mind because it was not intended to be a boater community.
 Therefore, if you are looking for a saltwater canal home, Rotonda West is not the right place.